Mastering Swing Point Trailing Stops

 You can see this version of the pattern is not as strict and only requires the lows (for a long) to be above the main “1” bar as opposed to being consecutive.

-5 Bar Pattern Stop Loss
+Key Components of 5 Bar Pattern Strategy

 Let’s examine a chart of NIO assuming you shorted this stock.